-The Queens County Farm Museum is the only working historical farm in the City dating back to 1697.
-The site includes historic farm buildings, a greenhouse complex, livestock, farm vehicles and implements, planting fields, an orchard and herb garden.
-They offer a series of interactive educational programs for children and adults, including Greenhouse Workshops, Farmyard Tours, and the Hands On Farm Program.
-Located in Little Neck, Queens, New York.
+Queens County Farm Museum is the a working historical farm in the New York City.
+Dating back to 1697, the site includes historic farm buildings, a greenhouse complex, livestock, farm vehicles and implements, planting fields, an orchard and herb garden.
+They offer a series of interactive educational programs for children and adults, including greenhouse workshops, farmyard tours, and the hands-on farm Pprogram.
+Located in Little Neck, Queens.

-Stone Barns mission is to celebrate, teach and advance community-based food production and enjoyment, from farm to classroom to table.
+Stone Barns Center for Food and Agriculture mission is to celebrate, teach and advance community-based food production and enjoyment, from farm to classroom to table.
 Stone Barns offers a rich variety of programs for all ages.
 All programs include a farm visit and an experiential activity to engage students in learning about the importance of ecological, community-based farming.
 Located in Pocantico Hills, Westchester County, NY (about 45 minutes each way).

 Hawthorne Valley Farm is a certified organic and biodynamic vegetable and livestock farm.
 Their education and outreach programs for children and adults strive to raise awareness of the importance of agriculture in our daily lives.
 Located in Ghent, New York (about 2 1/2 hours each way).